theBlue0x/docs/docs/api/networking.md

 *   _blacklistingCause_ (S) is the cause of blacklisting (if _blacklisted_ is _true_)
 *   _announcedAddress_ (S) is the name that the peer announced to the network (could be a DNS name, IP address, or any other string)
 *   _application_ (S) is the name of the software application, typically _NRS_
-*   _state_ (N) defines the state of the peer: 0 for NON\-cONNECTED, 1 for CONNECTED, or 2 for DISCONNECTED
+*   _state_ (N) defines the state of the peer: 0 for NON-CONNECTED, 1 for CONNECTED, or 2 for DISCONNECTED
 *   _shareAddress_ (B) is _true_ if the address is allowed to be shared with other peers
 *   _inbound_ (B) is _true_ if the peer has made a request to this node
 *   _inboundWebSocket_ (B) is _true_ if an inbound websocket has been established from this node